thorpej/c64-rom-326298/README.md

 standard ROM image (for a total of 4 each).
 3 sets of DIP switches are provided to select between the ROM images.

-While originally designed for my 326298 Rev A board, this should work with other Commodore 64 longboards (and maybe even shortboards).
-All that's required is that the ROM sockets are in the same order and have the same spacing and alignment.  *As of January 26, 2024, I have sent a board to someone who has offered to test this for me, so I will update this page with the results once I have them!*
+While originally designed for my 326298 Rev A board, this will work in the other Commodore 64 longboards that have 3 24-pin ROM sockets.

 This work is licensed under the [Creative Commons Attribution ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/).